codurance/site/_posts/2015-11-25-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

             let ignoreMe() = ()
     ```

 6. Create a static class whose methods are the properties you want to test.
-For this example I'll test a plainly wrong property about lists which is **the reverse of a list is always equal to the original**.
+For this example I'll test an incorrect implementation of a list - **the reverse of a list is always equal to the original**.

 	``` fs
             type ListProperties =